Before you arrive

 Please note that the Criminal Records Bureau (CRB) is now known as the Disclosure and Barring Service (DBS).
 We will be using the new terminology from this point onwards: what was referred to as a CRB check in your offer is now a ‘DBS check’.

-Please look at our DBS webpage for full information about the process including ID documents, the application process and FAQs.
+Please look at our DBS webpage for full information about the process including which students need to apply, ID documents required, the application process and FAQs.

-If you have any queries or have not received information about how to apply for DBS clearance contact the admissions team for your course as below:
+If you have any queries or have not received information about how to apply for DBS clearance, please contact the admissions team for your course as below:

 Where appropriate you healthcare details may be shared with the academic team.
 Data will be shared securely and will not be shared with any other organisation.

 All students on healthcare, education, sports and youth work courses are required to pass a health clearance questionnaire and all healthcare applicants are required to take part in a health assessment interview.
 More information and download the medical questionnaire form.

 Once you have submitted your occupational health declaration form there is no need to contact the Occupational Health service.
 The Admissions Department will be informed of your clearance.
 If Occupational Health have any concerns they will contact you directly for further information.
 You can assume that all is well unless you hear from them.